confluentinc/demo-dsp-fraud-detection/README.md

 8. Click the `Add` button in the bottom right of the instance pop up
 9. Click the newly created pop up titled with the `windows_instance_ip`
 10. You will be redirected to a Windows OS for the machine located the AWS Oracle DB network

+> [!NOTE]
+> On Windows use Remote Desktop Connection and follow the prompts.
 ---
 ## Labs